scipion-em/scipion-em-membrain/README.rst

 Configuration variables
 .......................

 There are some *optional* variables related to the MemBrain installation.
-For example, if you have installed MemBrain-seg outside of Scipion, you may define ``MEMBRAIN_SEG_ENV`` in your ``scipion.conf`` file for specifying an already existing conda environment.
-You can give either the environment name or its full path:
+For example, if you have installed MemBrain-seg outside of Scipion, you may define ``MEMBRAIN_SEG_ENV_ACTIVATION`` in your ``scipion.conf`` file for specifying an already existing conda environment or a script to be sourced:

 .. code-block::

-    MEMBRAIN_SEG_ENV = membrain-seg-scipion
+    MEMBRAIN_SEG_ENV_ACTIVATION = conda activate my-membrain-seg-env

 Also, you can use the ``MEMBRAIN_SEG_MODEL`` environment variable to indicate the **full path** to a MemBrain-seg model downloaded externally: